Cycles in Color-Critical Graphs: Circular Coloring

 \section{Circular Coloring}

 In this section we consider the analogous problem for $(k,d)$-coloring.
 We will only use color cycles of the form $(0,d,2d,\ldots,-d)$ and their reverse, so we get existence results rather than quantitative results.
-Nevertheless, they are sharp in the sense illustrated in the introduction.
+Nevertheless, they are sharp in terms of the number of classes allowed, as discussed in the introduction.

 The proof may require many steps of recoloring to find a desired cycle.
-This is inherently necessary, because a $C_{2d+1}$-coloring of $C_{2d-1}-xy$ may alternate $0$ and $d$ along the path.
+This is inherently necessary, because a $C_{2d+1}$-coloring of $C_{2d-1}-e$ may alternate $0$ and $d$ along the path.